Glimpse history through fascinating old images of Southend-on-Sea, Essex, England.

 Somehow the diver also managed to catch a fish while he was underwater.

 Going Down!
 (1930-1939) – British Pathe on YouTube

 This British Pathé film from the 1940s (possibly 1947) shows adults and children enjoying the rides at Southend’s funfair.

 Funfair At Southend (1940) – British Pathe on YouTube

 1940s Southend Baby Show

 British Movietone captured this amusing footage of somewhat bewildered and unhappy toddlers being paraded as part of a beauty show.
 The judges were Mr and Mrs Lupino Lane.

 Lupino Lane is now largely forgotten.
-But he was once a famous theatre manager, actor and director known for The Love Parade (1929), Who’s Your Father (1935) and The Maid of the Mountains (1932).
+But he was once a famous theatre manager, actor and director.
+His wife Violet Blythe was a well known music hall actress and singer.

 British Pathé visited the 1951 Southend Carnival.
 They filmed the giant figures, decorated floats and the large numbers of young children taking part in the fancy dress competition.
 It was won by John Porter, who dressed as a soldier.